radareorg/radare2/shlr/spp/README.md

 Commandline
 -----------

-SPP is also a commandline tool that takes N files as arguments and evaluates them using the selected preprocessor:
+SPP is also a command-line tool that takes N files as arguments and evaluates them using the selected preprocessor:

 ```